7thLucas/full-app-6a2a4-c1db2-4655/_doc/product-overview.md

 1. **Today dashboard** (the hero view) — opens on what matters: contacts that have gone cold or were never touched, with **cold / cooling / fresh** counts so the next follow-up is obvious at a glance.
-2. **Contacts** — a searchable list, sorted **coldest-first**, with name, company, and an automatically maintained "last touch" date; each contact has a detail page with a quick "log interaction" and a chronological timeline.
+2. **Contacts** — a searchable list, **filterable by stage**, sorted **coldest-first**, with name, company, and an automatically maintained "last touch" date; each contact has a detail page with a quick "log interaction" and a chronological timeline.
 3. **Interaction log** — timestamped **calls, emails, notes, and meetings** recorded against each contact; logging an interaction updates that contact's "last touch."
 4. **Pipeline** — a drag-and-drop stage board where each contact/deal moves through: